Reduction or enhancement of stellarator turbulence by impurities: Abstract

 \section{Abstract}

-A systematic study of the impact of impurities on the turbulent heat fluxes is presented for Wendelstein 7-X. By means of nonlinear multispecies gyrokinetic simulations, it is shown that impurities, depending on the sign of their density gradient, can significantly enhance or reduce turbulent heat losses.
-For the relevant scenario of turbulence reduction, heat fluxes have a local minimum at a certain impurity concentration.
-This result demonstrates the potential of impurities for controlling turbulence and accessing enhanced confinement regimes in stellarators.
+A systematic study of the impact of impurities on the turbulent heat fluxes is presented for the stellarator Wendelstein 7-X (W7-X) and, for comparison, the Large Helical Device and ITER.
+By means of nonlinear multispecies gyrokinetic simulations, it is shown that impurities, depending on the sign of their density gradient, can significantly enhance or reduce turbulent ion heat losses.
+For the relevant scenario of turbulence reduction, an optimal impurity concentration that minimizes the ion heat diffusivity emerges as a universal feature.
+This result demonstrates the potential of impurities for controlling turbulence and accessing enhanced confinement regimes in fusion plasmas and, in particular, in W7-X.

 The stellarator is a promising concept for magnetic confinement fusion reactors, mainly due to its intrinsic steady-state operation and absence of disruptions.
-Nonetheless, the actual possibility for the stellarator to become competitive against the tokamak has historically been handicapped by two main difficulties: the substantially larger neoclassical particle and heat losses caused by the three-dimentionality of the magnetic field, and the more challenging engineering and manufacturing required to build stellarators, compared to tokamaks.
-In relation to these two difficulties, Wendelstein 7-X (W7-X), the most advanced stellarator in operation, has represented a huge leap forward.
+Nonetheless, the actual possibility for the stellarator to become competitive against the tokamak has historically been handicapped by two main difficulties: the substantially larger neoclassical particle and heat losses caused by the three-dimensionality of the magnetic field, and the more challenging engineering and manufacturing required to build stellarators, compared to tokamaks.
+In relation to these two difficulties, Wendelstein 7-X (\mbox{W7-X}), the most advanced stellarator in operation, has represented a huge leap forward.
 First, W7-X has been optimized for reduced neoclassical transport by a careful tailoring of the magnetic configuration.
-The success of this optimization strategy has been demonstrated in the experiment, leading to record values of the fusion triple product in stellarators \cite{Beidler_nature_2021}.
+The success of this optimization strategy has been demonstrated experimentally, leading to record values of the fusion triple product in stellarators \cite{Beidler_nature_2021}.
 Second, despite the complexity of the system of modular coils needed to produce the desired configuration, measured errors are smaller than one part in $100\,000$ \cite{Pedersen_nature_2016}, which meets the crucial milestone of building a large optimized stellarator within restrictive tolerances.